confestim/custoMM/client/README.md

 1. [ ] Make the server and client talk to each other
     * [ ] Based on MMR
     * [ ] Based on cached IDs
-2. [ ] Decide if we want a website bundled into electron or a standalone app